dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 output data will be subject to general-purpose compression, and so this should be taken into consideration.

-A capture of sample data from a root instance was used for the comparison.
-The input file was 661.87Mb.
+`test.pcap`, a 662Mb capture of sample data from a root instance was used for the comparison.
 The following table shows the formatted size and size after compression (abbreviated to Comp. in the table headers), together with the task resident set size (RSS) and the user time taken by the compression.
 File sizes are in Mb, RSS in kb